John Rowe (Exelon): Philanthropy

 Along with his wife and son, Rowe formed the Rowe Family Charitable Trust.
 It established the Rowe Professorship of Architecture and the Rowe Family Endowed Chair in Sustainable Energy at the Illinois Institute of Technology, the Rowe Professorship of Byzantine History and the Rowe Family Professorship in Greek History at the University of Wisconsin, the Rowe Professorship in Virology at the Morgridge Institute and the Wisconsin Alumni Research Foundation, and the Curator of Evolutionary Biology at the Field Museum.
 The trust also co-founded the Rowe-Clark Math and Science Academy in Chicago's West Humboldt Park neighborhood, with the family donating $4 million to the school as of 2011.
 The Rowes were patrons of Pope John Paul II Catholoc School on Chicago's southwest side and co-founded the Rowe Elementary School.
-Rowe served as co-chair of the Commission on the Humanities and Social Sciences of the American Academy of Arts and Sciences.
+In 2010, the American Academy of Arts and Sciences was congressionally mandated to convene The Commission on the Humanities and Social Sciences, it appointed Rowe co-chair.
+The Commission released its report, The Heart of the Matter, in June 2013.